It’s okay to admit you hate trimming your dog’s nails!

 - Nail Grinders

 Clippers require a high degree of skill to use safely.
 You need to understand the structure of the nail to avoid accidental injury.
 Cutting the flesh underneath the nail, called “cutting the quick,” can hurt your dog and even lead to infection.
+It’s recommended that you get your dog’s nails cut at the vet’s clinic before you’re absolutely sure that you can carry out this process at home.

 Nail grinders use a different approach to trim nails.
 A grinding drum spins at high speed.
 It wears down the nail.
 Because the drum starts at the top of the nail and works towards the paw, accidentally cutting the quick is very difficult.